Master of Science SLP Degree

 Prior to the start of graduate school, the Graduate Advisor will review each student’s undergraduate CSD or leveling work to determine whether all prerequisite courses are completed prior to the start of graduate school.
 If some coursework is not completed in a student’s undergraduate or leveling training prior to the start of graduate school, then the Graduate Advisor will work with a student to determine how best to integrate the required courses into each student’s Plan of Study.
 Typically, students will take a course as an elective during their graduate studies and careful planning will be made to ensure a prerequisite course or courses are taken prior to/or concurrently with accompanying graduate coursework that requires associated foundational knowledge.
 It should be noted, however, if a student has a significant amount of prerequisite coursework that is not completed in an undergraduate and/or leveling post-baccalaureate studies, additional semester(s) of coursework may need to be completed and related extended plans of study may be required for full training completion.

 The Essential Functions and Technical Standards for program admission and continued enrollment describe the expectations and requisite abilities considered necessary for professionals in the field of speech-language pathology.
-The Department of Communication Sciences and Disorders at the University of Montana is committed to preparing all qualified individuals who are capable of performing the essential functions required of the profession, including persons with disabilities, with or without reasonable accommodation.
+The School of Speech, Language, Hearing, and Occupational Sciences at the University of Montana is committed to preparing all qualified individuals who are capable of performing the essential functions required of the profession, including persons with disabilities, with or without reasonable accommodation.
 In complying with the Americans with Disabilities Act (ADA) and Section 504 of the Civil Rights Rehabilitation Act of 1973 regarding students and applicants with disabilities, no otherwise qualified and competent individual with a disability shall be denied access to or participation in services, programs, and activities solely on the basis of the disability.

-CSD graduate students are to achieve the level of competency required for graduation and practice as applicable.
+SLHOS graduate students are to achieve the level of competency required for graduation and practice as applicable.
 It is recognized that degrees of ability vary widely among individuals.
-Admission candidates who feel they may not be able to acquire the essential functions set forth are encouraged to contact the CSD Department.
+Admission candidates who feel they may not be able to acquire the essential functions set forth are encouraged to contact SLHOS.
 Any admission candidates who may require academic modification to fulfill the essential functions and technical standards due to a disability are encouraged to contact the Disability Services for Students Office at (406)243-2243.

 To be successful in the graduate speech-language pathology program and perform the roles of this profession, a student must consistently: